ReDI-School/intro-java/lesson4/scanner.md

 ## Exercise 2

-In the piece of code from "Exercise 1" you will find some lines that you don't completely understand what they do.

-Note these lines.
-Can you imagine what these lines do?
-Maybe you already understand parts of it!
-Note your ideas!

-## Exercise 3

 What do you think is returned from the `Scanner` named `input` if you use it this way?

 ```java